 TGaz Editor: Insert the following paragraph after the Figure 11-xx Illustration of MinToaReady and MaxToaAvailable of subclauses 11.22.6.4.4.3 Measurement Report in 11az_D0.3_r1:

-If the ISTA-to-RSTA LMR feedback is negotiated and agreed on during negotiation, the VHTz measurement exchange shall follow the sequence shown in Figure 11-xx.
+If ISTA-to-RSTA LMR feedback is negotiated and agreed on during negotiation, the VHTz measurement exchange shall follow the sequence shown in Figure 11-xx.
 After SIFS time of receiving the RSTA-to-ISTA LMR frame, the ISTA shall transmit the ISTA-to-RSTA LMR frame to RSTA.
-The ISTA-to-RSTA LMR feedback could be either immediate or delayed.
+The feedback type of ISTA-to-RSTA LMR could be either immediate or delayed.

 Figure 11-xx VHTz Measurement Exchange Sequence with Bidirectional LMR Feedbacks